vladpuz/vladikdb/README.md

 Throws an error if a document with the primary key primaryKey does not exist.

-Throws an error when attempting to update a document's primary key.
+Throws an error when attempting to update the document's primary key.
 Instead, delete the old document and create a new one.

 #### collection.deleteByPrimaryKey(primaryKey)